Revision Breast Augmentation

 Revisional surgery usually costs more than the initial implant procedure and varies depending on the complexity of the revision.
 Further information may be obtained from the customer services department of the Spire Murrayfield Hospital.

-Please note the a firm price cannot be given until full assessment due to the potential complexity of revision breast augmentation.
+We cannot give a firm price until full assessment due to the potential complexity of revision breast augmentation.

 Breast augmentation with Exchange of implants £4700